A Discrete Proof of The General Jordan-Schoenflies Theorem: Concepts Review and New Concepts

-What are examples of such a discrete space?
 Triangulations and the piecewise linear decomposition of a space in Euclidean space are two examples.

 The only restriction of the discrete space is that we require that the intersection of the closures of two cells must be homeomorphic to an $i$-cell.
 For a triangulation, this is true.
-For a piecewise linear decomposition, we usually can use an algorithm to refine the original decomposition to satisfy such a property.
+For a piecewise linear decomposition, we can usually use an algorithm to refine the original decomposition to satisfy such a property.
 This property is somewhat similar to the closure finite property.
-Why do we want finiteness in a CW complex---since no one can determine a boundary having infinite number of cells (constructively)?
-We do not want the intersection of two cells to contain too many ``holes.''
+The reason we want finiteness in a CW complex is that it is not possible to constructively determine whether a boundary has an infinite number of cells.

-The original meaning of an $n$-sphere in the Jordan-Schoenflies Theorem is slightly different from the algorithmic homeomorphic mapping from a simple discrete $n$-cycle.
-This is because it is hard to describe a perfect discrete sphere.
-Some similar ideas and historical review related to the proofs of this theorem can be found in~\cite{Sie}.
+The original meaning of an $n$-sphere in the Jordan-Schoenflies theorem is slightly different from the algorithmic homeomorphic mapping from a simple discrete $n$-cycle.
+This is because perfect discrete spheres are hard to describe.
+Some similar ideas and historical reviews related to the proofs of this theorem can be found in~\cite{Sie}.